 How Often Should You Take Vitamin Supplements?

+So, how often should you take your vitamins?
 You’d think it’d be an easy question to answer.
 Many of us are so used to hearing about “daily multivitamins” that we take the one pill per day rate as a given.
 And while that often isn’t a bad place to start, it still is a simple answer to a complex problem.

 Multivitamins have taken a bit of a bashing in the media of late.
-And it’s no wonder – a recent burst of papers have painted a somewhat questionable picture of our multivitamin pill-popping habits.
+And it’s no wonder – a recent burst of research papers has painted a somewhat questionable picture of our multivitamin pill-popping habits.
 While scientists at Harvard Medical School generally agree that you are not doing any harm by taking a multivitamin, they warn that taking a multivitamin may not do as much for disease prevention down the line as you would hope.

 Pills with a Point